SKashyap/BazelStudy/Linting.md

 https://stackoverflow.com/questions/60091054/configuring-static-analysis-or-linters-for-c-with-bazel

-## Steps to integrate linter as a seperate server build
+## Steps to integrate linter as a separate server build
  bazel build //allFiles:linter  (rule can have a tag: no-linter , or cpp file can have a tag cpplint: Do not lint)

- add a config to to want to lint or not.
+ add a config to want to lint or not.

  have a genrule/rule to trigger cpplint on all files within a directory.